AdobeDocs/analytics.en/help/analyze/activity-map/lnk-tracking-overview.md

 ---
 description: Activity Map tracks links with a more robust algorithm that
-seo-description: Activity Map tracks links with a more robust algorithm that
-seo-title: Robust link tracking
 solution: Analytics
 title: Robust link tracking
 topic: Activity map